Crunchy-DL/Crunchy-Downloader/README.md

 A simple crunchyroll downloader that allows you to download your favorite series and episodes directly from [Crunchyroll](https://www.crunchyroll.com).

+> ⚠️ **Disclaimer:** This tool is intended for private use only.
+It is not affiliated with, maintained, authorized, sponsored, or officially associated with Crunchyroll LLC or any of its subsidiaries or affiliates.
+Use of this application may violate Crunchyroll's Terms of Service and could be illegal in your country.
+You are solely responsible for your use of Crunchy-Downloader.
+You need a [Crunchyroll Premium](https://www.crunchyroll.com/premium) subscription to access premium content.

 <p align="center">
   <a href="https://github.com/Crunchy-DL/Crunchy-Downloader">
     <img src="https://img.shields.io/github/languages/code-size/Crunchy-DL/Crunchy-Downloader?style=flat-square" alt="Code size">